 David joined Watsi on February 3rd, 2016.
-Four years ago, David became the 1977th member to automatically support a new Watsi patient every month.
-Since then, 4,495 more people have become monthly donors!
-David's most recent donation supported Jayden, a newborn baby from Tanzania, to fund removing a cystic mass on his head.
+Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation supported Helen, a beautiful 1st grader from Haiti, to fund surgery to fix a hole in her heart.